FrancisWinson/jstaf.github.io/_posts/2017-01-29-gnome-setup.md

 title: Setting up Linux for the office
 ---

-So, you want to use Linux on your computer at work.
+So, you want to use Linux on your computer at work
-I won't try to convince you to use it if you're not already convinced.
+(I won't try to convince you to use it if you're not already convinced).
-Problem is, you can't afford to lose the ability to do anything.
-After all, what's the point of using Linux if it can't send emails or edit documents?
+Your boss has given you one condition:
 You absolutely *must* have the ability to do the same stuff as everyone else in your office.
 And it needs to be easy.